-- Adjust the tension by turning the adjuster bolt (Quick Release doesn't need to be released when adjusting). - Turn the adjuster bolt clockwise (shorten the bolt) to decrease tension, or counterclockwise (lengthen the bolt) to increase tension.
+- Adjust the tension by turning the Adjuster Bolt (Quick Release doesn't need to be released when adjusting). - Turn the Adjuster Bolt clockwise (shorten the bolt) to decrease tension, or counterclockwise (lengthen the bolt) to increase tension.

-When increasing tension, do not compress the spring past the indicator tip.
+When increasing tension, do not compress the Spring past the Indicator tip.

-Restart the windrower and repeat the running test.
+Restart the Combine and repeat the running test.
 Re-adjust as necessary.